ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-2.md

 They also have a bunch of other ways to limit production of interferon, and on top of that they limit the response to the interferon that does get produced.

 This all sounds like "so we should ramp up interferon".
 But that's probably a bad idea.
 During early stages of the virus, interferon is suppressed, so the virus can replicate quickly.
 But when the infection is established, macrophages generate a lot of interferon, leading to a [cytokine storm](https://en.wikipedia.org/wiki/Cytokine_release_syndrome).
-In a mouse trial, deleting the genes for the main interferon receptor made the subjects very resistant to SARS-CoV, but very vulnerable to mouse hepatitis virus and influeza A, compared to normal mice.
-(0% died to a dose of SARS-CoV[^mouse-trial-sars-cov] that killed 85% of normal mice; but 100% died to a dose of the other viruses that killed 10-20% of normal mice.)
+In a [mouse trial](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4752723/), deleting the genes for the main interferon receptor made the subjects very resistant to SARS-CoV, but very vulnerable to mouse hepatitis virus and influeza A, compared to normal mice.
+(0% died to a dose of SARS-CoV[^mouse-trial-sars-cov] that killed 85% of normal mice; but 100% died to a dose of the other viruses that killed 10-20% of normal mice.
+Well, none of the mice were "normal", they all had to be engineered to have human ACE2 to make them vulnerable to SARS-CoV in the first place.)

 [^mouse-trial-sars-cov]: In the first reference to this study, Chris says this was a dose of SARS-CoV-2.
 I think that was just a typo/brain fart.
-He later refers to it as if it was SARS-CoV, and the reference is from 2016.
+Though actually, it wasn't SARS-CoV either, it was [MA15](https://www.ncbi.nlm.nih.gov/pubmed/17222058) which is a strain of SARS-CoV adapted to infect mice.
+Chris doesn't mention this, but to be fair the paper calls it SARS-CoV.
+I guess the idea is that it's a close enough model as we ever really get in this kind of work?
+I think I've also seen references to mice engineered to have human ACE2 (I think as well as their native ACE2), but I can't find them now.

 (Question: "During the replication of the virus, macrophages are recruited to the lung".
 These are what release the interferon.
 What is a macrophage and what is recruiting them and why?)